 You may not have any symptoms until you start to lose your sight.
 Therefore, screening tests are important to detect glaucoma.
 An optometrist – a registered health professional who examines eyes, tests sight and dispenses glasses and contact lenses – can do these during a routine eye test.

-An eye test usually takes about 30 minutes and includes a number of tests for glaucoma.
+There are a number of tests for glaucoma.
 Your optometrist may:

 - look at the thickness of your cornea